slabban/ros2_pytorch/README.md

 Once you are in the container development environment:

-Add Libtorch to your `CMAKE_PREFIX_PATH` env variable, following the path in the docker container:
+Add Libtorch to your `CMAKE_PREFIX_PATH` env variable via the command below or preferably set the correct path in the `CMakeLists.txt` of the package, you will need to do this if you have change the Libtorch installation location in the Dockerfile, otherwise it has already been set correctly:
 ```
 export CMAKE_PREFIX_PATH=$CMAKE_PREFIX_PATH:/libtorch
 ```